Importance and Mission

 Stakeholder engagement activities are two-way communication channels that provide the Company an opportunity to hear opinions, concerns, and expectations and to communicate the Company's perspectives and ideas.
+Furthermore, the company enable affected communities to express their views on operational and project risks, cultural heritage preservation and other environmental and social impacts and mitigation measures.
 Stakeholders' issues will be considered, to improve the operational efficiency.

 Stakeholder Engagement and Expectation

-PTTEP conducts an annual stakeholder inclusiveness survey on the Company's sustainability development issues through interviews and questionnaires.
-The issues obtained from the stakeholder engagement are input to prioritize and improve the efficiency of our business operations.
-In 2021, issues raised by stakeholders and our implementation are as follows:
+PTTEP conducts an annual stakeholder inclusiveness survey on the Company's sustainability issues through interviews and questionnaires.
+The issues obtained from the stakeholder engagement are input to prioritize and improve company strategy as well as the efficiency of our business operations.
+In 2022, issues raised by stakeholders and our implementation are as follows: